ONE ACT FESTIVAL

 5. Your One-Act

 Your one-act play performance should not be longer than 15 minutes.
 You are responsible for ensuring that you have the rights to produce the play you are performing.

 Click here (list still in process) for a list of workshops we’ll be offering during the festival.
 All high-school students attending the festival will be assigned to groups and participate in workshops.

 You will be able to have one tech rehearsal on Friday.
 This is NOT an acting rehearsal but an opportunity for you to run through tech details and be in the space.
 You will have a block of time to work with your students on Saturday on any acting issues you need to go through yet or have a run-through.

 Performances start at 1 p.m. on Saturday with 10-minute intermissions between one-acts to allow for take-down and set-up.
-Performances are opened to Dordt theater students as well as the high school students participating in the festival.
-Due to the limited space in the black box theater we ask that you DO NOT invite family and friends to the performances.
+Performances are opened to Dordt theatre students as well as the high school students participating in the festival.
+Due to the limited space in the black box theatre we ask that you DO NOT invite family and friends to the performances.

-10. The New World Theatre – click here for a layout document of the black box theater and more information for staging for a thrust theater.
+10. The New World Theatre – Here is the layout of the black box theatre and more information for staging for a thrust theatre.